 At the heart of our ambition is forging powerful partnerships with philanthropic supporters across all communities and regions.
 As part of our team, you’ll help unlock funding for a pipeline of groundbreaking research and transformational projects that are set to change lives.
 From pioneering clinical trials and cutting-edge scientific discoveries to tackling health inequalities and delivering vital, on-the-ground support for people affected by dementia—our work is bold, far-reaching, and deeply needed.
 This is a unique opportunity to be part of something truly impactful, helping to grow our reach and deepen our relationships with donors who share our vision for a better future.

 In this role, you will work with the Major Donor Lead to forge new relationships, grow our prospect pipeline and build connections with sector specialists (such as wealth managers).
-We are committed to ensuring our work reaches and reflects every community.
-We are especially keen to deepen our engagement with South Asian communities, where we have dedicated support programmes and a growing base of supporters.
-This role will give you the chance to deliver meaningful impact on the lives of people affected by dementia
+This role will give you the chance to deliver meaningful impact on the lives of people affected by dementia.

-Interviews for this role have been provisionally scheduled to take place on Tuesday 9th and Wednesday 10th September.
+Interviews for this role have been provisionally scheduled to take place on Monday 2nd and Tuesday 3rd February.

 About you